-11 CPSS-IOSCO Principles, Principle 16.
+CPSS-IOSCO Principles, Principle 16.

 - A CCP should be limited in its ability to encumber, or otherwise impair CMs' rights in, guaranty fund contributions and initial margin posted to the CCP in support of proprietary positions. - The CPSS-IOSCO Principles recommend that a CCP "track the extent of reuse of collateral (both cash and non-cash) and the rights of [a CCP] to the collateral provided to it by its counterparties."12 The full traceability of the use of CM collateral is an important starting point, although not sufficient on its own. - With respect to cash collateral, CCPs should be permitted to invest CM cash only in overnight reverse repos on highly liquid government or agency bonds rated "AA-" or above, subject to specified minimum haircuts.
-In circumstances where the repo market is not cost-effective or accessible, direct purchase of short-term securities could be permitted, but within limits, e.g., with maturities limited to 1 year and the maximum portfolio weighted average maturity across the CCP's entire portfolio limited to 14 days. - With respect to securities collateral, CCPs should only be permitted to rehypothecate securities collateral posted by a defaulting CM in order to obtain funding in circumstances where the alternative-an immediate liquidation of CM collateral-would lead to severe asset value depreciation. - In situations where the CCP secures its investment obligations using securities collateral posted by a CM, the CCP should be required to use, whenever possible, pledge arrangements, rather than title transfer arrangements, so as to better protect the CM's rights in the securities in the event of the insolvency of the CCP or its investment counterparty. - A CCP's investment policies and results should be clearly communicated to CMs.
+In circumstances where the repo market is not cost-effective or accessible, direct purchase of short-term securities could be permitted, but within limits, e.g., with maturities limited to 1 year and the maximum portfolio weighted average maturity across the CCP's entire portfolio limited to 14 days. - With respect to securities collateral, CCPs should only be permitted to re-hypothecate securities collateral posted by a defaulting CM in order to obtain funding in circumstances where the alternative-an immediate liquidation of CM collateral-would lead to severe asset value depreciation. - In situations where the CCP secures its investment obligations using securities collateral posted by a CM, the CCP should be required to use, whenever possible, pledge arrangements, rather than title transfer arrangements, so as to better protect the CM's rights in the securities in the event of the insolvency of the CCP or its investment counterparty. - A CCP's investment policies and results should be clearly communicated to CMs.
 On a periodic basis, CMs should receive standardized reports with respect to the CCP's investment policies, the actual investments made and investment results.
-Further, CCPs should periodically obtain legal opinions on at least an annual basis regarding the treatment of, and protections for, CM collateral posted as "house" initial margin and as guaranty fund contributions (in addition to any opinions addressing customer collateral).
+Further, CCPs should periodically obtain legal opinions on at least an annual basis regarding the treatment of, and protections for, CM collateral posted as "house" initial margin and as quaranty fund contributions (in addition to any opinions addressing customer collateral).
 These opinions should be made available to CMs.

-5. Market and Regulatory Structures Creating the Potential for Unrealistic Liquidity Demands Must Be Addressed not be able to satisfy.
-The G20 commitment to require clearing for the majority of OTC derivatives products has caused CCPs to grow in number, size and significance.13 This trend has been reinforced by member-nation steps to implement mandatory clearing requirements.14 Moreover, regulations designed to avoid concentrations of risk, such as the U.S. single counterparty credit limit, will both further encourage the proliferation of CCPs and create conflicting mandates for CMs.
-Single counterparty credit limits could also impact liquidity in products subject to mandatory clearing.15 The Clearing House has previously suggested that inclusion of exposures to CCPs in the single-counterparty credit limits framework in the Federal Reserve Board's proposed rules for implementing Section 165 (e) of the Dodd-Frank Act could unduly restrict the activities of covered companies to centrally clear OTC derivatives transactions.16 Such limitations would substantially impede and contradict other statutory and regulatory requirements and industry initiatives to move significant portions of current and future OTC derivatives exposures to CCPs.17
+Recent regulatory priorities have the potential, when fully implemented, to create aggregate liquidity demands-on CCPs, CMs and other market actors-that the market, as a whole, may not be able to satisfy.
+The G20 commitment to require clearing for the majority of OTC derivatives products has caused CCPs to grow in number, size and significance.
+This trend has been reinforced by member-nation steps to implement mandatory clearing requirements.14 Moreover, regulations designed to avoid concentrations of risk, such as the U.S. single counterparty credit limit, will both further encourage the proliferation of CCPs and create conflicting mandates for CMs.
+Single counterparty credit limits could also impact liquidity in products subject to mandatory clearing.
+15 The Clearing House has previously suggested that inclusion of exposures to CCPs in the single-counterparty credit limits framework in the Federal Reserve Board's proposed rules for implementing Section 165 (e) of the Dodd-Frank Act could unduly restrict the activities of covered companies to centrally clear OTC derivatives transactions.
+16 Such limitations would substantially impede and contradict other statutory and regulatory requirements and industry initiatives to move significant portions of current and future OTC derivatives exposures to CCPs.